Clinical Trial VICCTHN1244

-8. Concomitant use of herbal medications (e.g., St. John's wort, Kava, ephedra [ma huang], ginko biloba) at least 7 days prior to the first dose of study drug and throughout participation in the trial.
+7. Concomitant use of herbal medications at least 7 days prior to the first dose of study drug and throughout participation in the trial.

-12. Patients who are immunosuppressed (including known HIV infection), have a serious active infection at the time of treatment, or another serious underlying medical condition that would impair the ability of the patient to receive protocol treatment.
+11. Patients who are immunosuppressed (including known HIV infection), have a serious active infection at the time of treatment, have known hepatitis C, or have any serious underlying medical condition that would impair the ability of the patient to receive protocol treatment.